You are here

 Although the social media output will usually be a result of the collaboration between several different departments (digital marketing, HR, communications, line management), ultimate ownership should rest with an individual/department to ensure consistency.

-The experience of your brand you impart to graduates will differ to that at director level so choose which channel and message would suit each audience best.
+The branding used to engage with graduates will differ to that at director level so ensure you select the appropriate channel for connecting with each audience.
 Segment your audience and speak to them as groups, rather than a whole, as specific information may be irrelevant to the majority.
-Crucially, make sure you understand the social media channel you’ve chosen on a practical basis.
-But, as the aim is employer branding for the organisation as a whole, ensure that the tone and messages are consistent and up-to-date.
+Make sure you understand the social media channel you’ve chosen on a practical basis.
+However, as it is important to deliver consistent branding, be sure to ensure the tone of messaging remains the same across all social media channels.

 Demonstrate selling points

 While successful branding through social media tools can create a great ‘shop window’ for what life is like at your organisation, it helps demonstrate your know-how and thought leadership to really engage employees.
 Don’t just say that you’re an employer of choice because you have a great training scheme, show your audience with videos, case studies, interviews with staff, and give them the chance to interact with the training team.